What is the Coriolis Effect?

 Earth has 6 convection cells.
 Whereas Jupiter has consistent bands of air that whirl around its surface.
 If you’ve ever seen Jupiter, the Coriolis effect is why it has its iconic banded appearance.

-Overall, weather is at an extreme on Jupiter.
+Overall, the weather is at an extreme on Jupiter.
 For example, astronomers have observed an everlasting hurricane in its atmosphere.
 It’s been there since the first time we’ve looked at Jupiter.